moskunas/linux-ipc/proj1tests/README.md

 7. Called the system calls that return values to userspace to assure that they return the expected value given the current state of the mailbox system.

 8. Called slmbx_send() with len values that are too large to be handled in kernel space.
 This will make it fail so assure that the system call handles that situation and fails gracefully, not crashing the kernel.

+9. Called all sytem calls from outside processes to test mailbox protection settings from outside process access.